Make some Resin Dog Tags for your favorite furry friends!

 Hook a thick jump ring through the hole in the top of the tag.
 Use jewelry pliers to attach the ring to your dog collar.
 Now your dog can display their name proudly, and can be swiftly returned if they happen to make an escape.

 Another great thing about this project is that if your pet unfortunately passes away, you can keep this tag with their name as a keepsake.
 Hook it on your keychain, make an ornament out of it, or even attach it to your own jewelry.
-If you decide to make your own Resin Dog Tags, please share your project with us in the Resin Crafting with ETI Facebook group!
+If you decide to make your own Resin Dog Tags, please share your project with us in the Resin Crafting Facebook group!

 Lindsay is a crafter, graphic designer, and glitter enthusiast from Utah.
 She’s passionate about homeschooling her creative daughter, traveling, and spending time in the craft room.
 Lindsay shares DIY project tutorials, printables, recipes, kids crafts, and more on her blog, ArtsyFartsyMama.com, where she inspires readers to live a creative life.